bio-phys/cadishi/README.rst

 Note that the input data needs to be prepared in HDF5 format for performance reasons.
 See the included example dataset for details.
 The histograms are written to an HDF5 file as well.
-Cadishi uses multiple processes to be able to utilize all the compute resources (CPU cores, GPUs) available on a node simultaneously.
+CADISHI uses multiple processes to be able to utilize all the compute resources (CPU cores, GPUs) available on a node simultaneously.